ONSvisual/Charts/README.md

 (NOTE: This repository is still a work in progress.)

+## If you want to make a change
+Make a branch and name it something descriptive e.g. feature/new-autocomplete.
+Once you are happy, do a pull request and someone else will review it before it gets merged into main.

+## If there's a problem with a template
+Please raise an [issue](https://github.com/ONSvisual/Charts/issues) and the team will have a look.

 ## Guide to updating and placing an initial commit for a chart

 - All missing charts can be found in the issues section of the repository.
 They will have the following format, "[descriptive chart name]: Initial Commit".